There is a significant lack of diversity in leadership roles in major projects in Australia.

 Applicants must have the support of their current employer to participate in the ELMP program.
 Accommodation and meals are paid by the participant organisation at an estimated cost of $9,500 (plus GST) for the 4 week residential blocks in Sydney.

-Scholarship applications closing date for is 1 March 2020.
+Scholarship applications closing date has been extended from 1 March to 1 September 2020*.

 The Scholarship will be awarded on the basis of: